Skip to main content

 • Their parents are incarcerated or otherwise detained

-• Someone other than their parents are taking care of them while one or more of their parents are alive
+• Someone other than their parents is taking care of them while one or more of their parents are alive

 Sponsorship Eligibility